shyim/shopware-docker/README.md

 * Run `swdc build [Folder Name]`
 * After the installation succeed, can you open the shop with the command `swdc open [Folder Name]`

+### Custom code directory

+* You may change the code directory which the shopware installations lie in by modifying the `CODE_DIRECTORY` variable in `.env`

 ## Which commands exist?

 ### Module: base